plone/create-volto-app/README.md

 # create-volto-app

-create-volto-app helps you to set up Volto with a single command.
+create-volto-app is a Yeoman generator that helps you to set up Volto with a single command.

 ## Installation

 Install create-volto-app:
+First, install [Yeoman](http://yeoman.io) and generator-create-volto-app using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).

 ```
-$ npm install -g yarn
+$ npm install -g yo
-$ npm install -g @plone/create-volto-app
+$ npm install -g generator-create-volto-app
 ```

 ## Usage